SuPPoLzZ/embbeded-linux-labs-Daniel-Lasecki-school/lab1/README.md

 ### Step 1: Install VM

-Download VM image from emblab ftp server ftp://172.27.0.40/Embedded-Linux/raspi-cross-emblab.ova (for this you need to be connected to lab Ethernet socket).
+Download VM image from emblab ftp server ftp://172.27.0.40/Embedded-Linux/raspi-cross-emblab-2025.ova (for this you need to be connected to lab Ethernet socket).
 Just copy the URL to Windows File Manager address bar.
 Browsers do not support insecure ftp any more.
 Import VM to VirtualBox.
 Modify configuration:
-- "Bridged" network is recommended.
+- "Bridged" network is required.
 You need to attach the bridge to your Ethernet network interface card.
 - Check the amount of CPU cores and memory allocated for the VM.
-2 cores + 2GB RAM should do, but double that amount is better.
+4 cores + 4GB RAM should do, but double that amount is better.
 - VM user/passwd is student/student
 Check that you can start the VM, log in and have Ubuntu desktop running with internet connectivity.